kotse/jooq-starter/README.md

 A Vagrant machine with db and relevant db configuration can be found in db/ folder.
 To use it install Vagrant and VirtualBox and run `vagrant up` in the folder.

+## Database management

+Project uses Flyway for migrations.
+Plugin will assume localhost, db named jooq and username/password jooq.
+Change that in build.gradle if needed.